Vuepic/vue-datepicker/docs/props/modes-configuration/index.md

 - `selectOnFocus`: Selects the input text when input is focused
 - `escClose`: Closes calendar on `esc` key press
 - `maskFormat`: Check [here](#maskformat)
+- `applyOnBlur`: Tries to select a typed date when the input loses focus (has no effect if `auto-apply` is enabled)
 :::

 :::info